termigator1359/Calamity-Boss-Guide/postml/PTPG.md

     * When the crystal is active if you need to go up - better do it slowly, because otherwise you're risking hitting crystal shards.

-    * Keep RoD close when she's below 50%, laser can be a bitch to deal with.
+    * Keep RoD close when she's below 50%, laser can be a pain to deal with.

 **Amber's Revengeance Summoner Rodless Nohit**